-- > INTERVIEW OF FRÉDÉRIC ROUZAUD

-- > TEN YEARS

-OF AFFINITY,

-EXHILARATION AND

-UNFAILING SUPPORT
+OF AFFINITY, EXHILARATION AND UNFAILING SUPPORT

-INTERVIEW OF FRÉDÉRIC ROUZAUD
+FRÉDÉRIC ROUZAUD

-Chairman & CEO of Louis Roederer Champagne, Frédéric Rouzaud is also President of the Louis Roederer Foundation dedicated to art and culture.
-As the Foundation turns ten, he looks back - and ahead - at its aims and strategy.
+Chairman & CEO of Louis Roederer Champagne Frédéric Rouzaud is also President of the Louis Roederer Foundation dedicated to art and culture.

-Your Foundation is celebrating ten years of supporting art and culture.
+Last year your Foundation celebrated ten years of supporting art and culture.
 What connects Louis Roederer to the arts?
 Art is in our blood.
 Two hundred and fifty years after its inception, Louis Roederer remains family-owned, and we highly cherish our independence.
 In a world of instant gratification we still indulge the time it takes to create fine wines.
 We wait twenty years for the vines that yield the legendary Cristal to put down deep roots and another ten years for the champagne to age and fully express itself.
 This creative freedom is one of the principles we hold most dear.
 Our aspiration is to reveal the magic of our terroirs, each time starting with a blank canvas.
 We don't know what nature has in store for us from one year to the next or how the vines will grow in any given cycle.
 Every wine is a fresh interpretation of creative and stylistic potential via singular blends that exhibit its origins with the greatest possible depth and vigour.
 Careful skill, bold experimentation and a fusion of knowhow with imagination naturally link winemaking to art.

 After all, the commitment of Louis Roederer to art started a long time ago.
 Our family has always taken a keen interest in it.
 During the 1800s Louis Roederer himself supported writers and built up one of the largest private libraries in France.
 In the 1990s my father, Jean-Claude Rouzaud, then head of the firm, financed the search for Antoine de Saint-Exupéry's plane wreck in memory of the beloved author of The Little Prince.
 He also helped fund the salvage in the Mediterranean of the lost head of a statue of Vibia Sabina, wife of Roman Emperor Hadrian (the restored sculpture is on display in the Louvre).
 In 2003 we decided to allocate resources to support the arts, so I asked Michel Janneau, then Deputy Managing Director, to look into how the House might act as a sponsor and patron.
 It didn't take long for doors to open.
 During a dinner at the BnF we learned that the national library lacked the funds needed to exhibit its astonishing collection of photographs and put it to best use.
 We therefore offered to set up a research grant (Bourse de Recherche Louis Roederer) to support its pictorial scholarship.
 Soon after we began to sponsor BnF exhibitions with Robert Capa and Henri Cartier-Bresson, not to mention the ubericonoclast Guy Debord.